YJRenK9/Minecraft-Code-Gallery/README.md

 console.log(game);
 // Result: Minecraft is about building, exploring, adventuring, and mini games.
 ```
 Notice how '+=' is used to join multiple strings together.
 This is to add more information to the same string variable.
-It'll come in handy when you don't want to type a long-baked horizontal line of code.
+It'll be useful when you don't want to type a long-baked horizontal line of code.
 If you want to add more strings to a string variable, you can press enter and type the same thing again but with different string variables.

 ## Your Challenge